Take the First Step Toward Your Electrical Career Now!

 You'll use your own technology and equipment to repair the plant’s technology and equipment.
 You will use signal generators, oscilloscopes, multimeters that measure voltage, and more.

-The median annual pay for electrical mechanics is $57K.
-Entry wages for an electrical mechanic run more in line with the $35K mark, but those who have more experience may make more than $87K yearly.
+According to the Bureau of Labor Statistics, the average annual pay for electrical mechanics was $48,740 in 2021.
+Entry wages for an electrical mechanic run more in line with the $29,920 mark, but those who have more experience may make more than $70,200 yearly.

 Most electrical mechanics belong to a union, with fees are paid monthly or annually.

-Job growth is expected to increase by 4 percent between now and 2026; however, job opportunities will remain excellent for those who are qualified in the field of electrical mechanics.
+Job opportunities are good for those who are qualified in the field of electrical mechanics.
 The best opportunities will be in commercial and industrial equipment installing and maintaining.